one-ware/one-ware.com/docs/one-ai/01-getting-started/14-dataset.md

 - ``Classes``: Each image is assigned to one or more classes.
 - ``Objects``: Individual objects are selected in the images by drawing boxes around them.

+### 2.1 Converting object detection labels to classification labels
+If you already have an annotated object detection dataset but are only interested in the presence of objects, you can convert your dataset with OneWare Studio.
+The simplest method for this is switching the ``Label Mode`` from ``Objects`` to ``Classes``.
+The annotation file still contains the object boxes, but the annotation tool only shows you whether a class is present in the image or not.
+Once you start the AI training, the dataset will be converted on our servers.
+The files on your machine won't be altered by this process.

+For a more sophisticated approach, you can leave the ``Label Mode`` as ``Objects`` and select a different ``Prediction Type`` in the ``Model Settings`` tab.
+Using this approach not only gives you more options for how you want to convert your labels but also has the advantage that the conversion is done after applying augmentations.
+This makes the converted classes more exact, because the augmentations can change which classes are present, e.g. by moving an object out of frame.
+There are four ``Prediction Types`` that convert object detection labels to classification labels:
+- ``All Present Object-Classes`` selects all classes that are present in the image.
+- ``Class with Largest Combined Object Area`` only selects the object class that takes up the largest combined area in the image.
+- ``Class with Most Objects`` only selects the object class that appears the most in the image.
+- ``At Least One Object?
+(Y/N)`` selects whether at least one object is present in the image.

 ## 3. Divide your dataset

 Dividing your data into separate subsets is crucial for building reliable AI models.
 Follow these steps to split your data effectively.